Learning Robust Penetration Testing Policies under Partial Observability: A systematic evaluation: Methodology

 \subsubsection{Recurrent Architectures}

-To handle the sequential nature of observations in our partially observable environment, we evaluate PPO combined with a Long Short-Term Memory (LSTM) architecture \cite{hochreiter1997lstm}.
+To handle the sequential nature of observations in our partially observable environment, we evaluate PPO combined with a Long Short-Term Memory (LSTM) architecture \citep{hochreiter1997lstm}.
 LSTMs are particularly well-suited for partially observable environments because their gated architecture enables them to maintain a compressed representation of observation history.
 This memory mechanism allows the agent to approximate the true environment state from partial observations, facilitating more informed action selection.
-Previous work has demonstrated the effectiveness of recurrent architectures in similar settings.
-Hausknecht and Stone \cite{hausknecht_deep_2017} showed that integrating LSTM into DQN enables learning effective policies with single-frame observations, eliminating the need for the four-frame stacking used in the original DQN.
-More recently, Ni et al. \cite{ni_recurrent_2022} demonstrated that recurrent model-free RL serves as a strong baseline across various POMDPs, often matching or outperforming problem-specific approaches.
-Following the successful application of LSTMs in penetration testing by Zhang et al. \cite{zhou_autonomous_2021}, Li et al. \cite{li_eppta_2023}, and Ren et al. \cite{ren2024automated}, we evaluate this established approach as a key baseline to include.
-We use the LSTM-based PPO variant from the \texttt{sb3-contrib} repository \cite{stable-baselines3}.
+Previous work has demonstrated the effectiveness of recurrent architectures in similar settings. \citet{hausknecht_deep_2017} showed that integrating LSTM into DQN enables learning effective policies with single-frame observations, eliminating the need for the four-frame stacking used in the original DQN.
+More recently, \citet{ni_recurrent_2022} demonstrated that recurrent model-free RL serves as a strong baseline across various POMDPs, often matching or outperforming problem-specific approaches.
+Following the successful application of LSTMs in penetration testing by \citet{zhou_autonomous_2021}, \citet{li_eppta_2023}, and \citet{ren2024automated}, we evaluate this established approach as a key baseline to include.
+We use the LSTM-based PPO variant from the \texttt{sb3-contrib} repository \citep{stable-baselines3}.
 Going forward, we abbreviate PPO with LSTM as PPO-LSTM.